 Removing the fire agate from the surrounding rock takes some work with a sledge hammer, chisel and pick.
 Howard demonstrated how to find an agate-filled vein and then gave us some helpful lessons on how to remove the agate from its resting place.
 He explained that agate is a type of quartz called cryptocrystalline, also referred to as chalcedony, which is formed from masses of fibrous or granular aggregates of quartz.
 Agate is one of many varieties of chalcedony and can range in color from banded patterns to the rare fiery red.

-Below is picture of a piece that the new claim owner Jared Taylor found at the site.
+Below is picture of a piece of fire agate found at the site.

 The picture below is some agate that Nancy Hill found.

 Howard and Nancy showed us colorful samples of fire agate which were found in the mine.
 "Fire" describes the red color of the stone.
 Once extracted, agate needs to be cut and polished or simply polished in its natural form to bring out the brilliant color.
 When the agate is polished and then viewed in the light, flashes can be seen.
 Petrified wood, apatite, barite, calcite, clinoptilolite, flourite, and gypsum have also been found there.